-NoNoise AI has 12 tools available for you when you are working on a photo, and are accessible via the Tool well on the left side of the screen.
+NoNoise AI has 13 tools available for you when you are working on a photo, and are accessible via the Tool Well on the left side of the screen.
 Some tools-Crop, and View-are self-contained within the tool icons.
 Others are nested within a tool group-Mask, Refine, and Retouch-and are accessible via the Tool Options bar at the top of the screen when you click on one of those tool icons:

-- Crop Tool: Trims an image to your desired size or ratio.
+- Crop Tool: Trims an image to your desired size or ratio; includes a content-aware fill option.
 Shortcut key: C - Masking Brush (Mask group): Mask large similar areas quickly.
 (Includes Perfect Brush option.)
 Shortcut key: B - Masking Bug (Mask group): Applies a selective gradient as a mask in any filter (or to the entire stack).
-Shortcut key: M - Al Quick Mask Tool (Mask group): Create high-quality masks with only a few strokes as guidance.
-Shortcut key: W - Line Mask Tool (Mask group): Create masks using straight lines, with the capability to add curves and adjust mask points.
+Shortcut key: M - Al Quick Mask Tool (Mask group): Similar in operation to the Super Select Al tool, this tool generates masks by clicking on regions in a photo.
+Shortcut key: W - Original Quick Mask Tool (Mask group): Create high-quality masks with only a few strokes as guidance.
+Shortcut key: Command-Option-Shift W (Mac); Control-alt-Shift W (Windows) - Line Mask Tool (Mask group): Create masks using straight lines, with the capability to add curves and adjust mask points.
 Shortcut key: Shift-P - Refine Brush (Refine group): Lets you refine an existing mask's edges, to help mask difficult areas, such as hair.
 Shortcut key: N - Chisel Tool (Refine group): Removes fringes from the edge of a mask.
 Shortcut key: Shift-H - Blur Tool (Refine group): Blurs the edges of a masked area to help it blend more naturally.
 Shortcut key: L - Perfect Eraser (Retouch group): Removes distractions like signs and power lines.
 Shortcut key: Shift-Q - Retouch Brush (Retouch group): Removes blemishes like dust spots and acne.
 (Includes Perfect Brush option.)
-Shortcut key: R - Clone Stamp (Retouch group): Paints over an area from a sample of another area.
+Shortcut key: R - Clone Stamp (Retouch group): Paints an area from a sample of another.
 Shortcut key: Shift-S - View Tool: Adjusts the magnification of the image in the Preview area, and lets you move around the Preview window.
 Shortcut key: Z